bpettis/birdwatch-scraper/README.md

 These URLs are publicly accessible without authentication.
 Past data uploads appear to be accessible by swapping out the year, month, and dates.
 File names are consistent

+**update: this is only true for recent-ish files.
+Most everything else returns 404s :/ Looks like I can only get the last month or so

 # Project Goals:

 ## Short Term